 For the 2008 recreational SBT season (January-July), there are catch estimates available for TAS and SA only.
-The TAS estimate was obtained from on-site surveys and charter logbooks (Forbes et al. 2009) and the SA catch estimate from a statewide telephone-diary survey and charter fishery logbooks (Jones 2009, PIRSA unpublished data).
+The TAS estimate was obtained from on-site surveys and charter logbooks (Forbes et al. 2009) and the SA catch estimate from a state-wide telephone-diary survey and charter fishery logbooks (Jones 2009, PIRSA unpublished data).
 The estimates are summarised in Table 4.
-There were no surveys of recreational SBT fishing undertaken in 2009.

-Table 4.
-Estimated recreational catch of SBT in South Australian and Tasmanian waters for the
+Table 4: Estimated recreational catch of SBT in South Australian and Tasmanian waters for the 2008 season

-2008 season

-State Estimated number of SBT retained Estimated weight of SBT retained (tonnes) Period of data collection South Australia 2 1597 29.1 November 2007 to October 2008 Tasmania 480 14.0 January to June 2008
+State Estimated number Estimated weight of Period of data

+of SBT retained SBT retained (tonnes) collection

+South Australia 1597 29.1 November 2007

+to October 2008

+Tasmania 480 14.0 January 2008 to

+June 2008

 Sources: SA - Primary Industries and Resources SA unpublished data.
-TAS - Forbes et al (2009).
+TAS - Forbes et al. (2009).

 The number of SBT tag releases by Australian recreational fishers is provided in Table 5.
 These data do not include recreational tag releases using CCSBT tags.
-There has been a significant increase in tag and release activity for SBT since 2005, particularly in TAS and SA.
+There has been a significant increase in tag and release activity for SBT since 2005, particularly in SA.